tenforce/ember-concept-display/README.md

 	Wrapper for the body sections.

 		* `concept-section title collapsed`
 		A collapsible section with a title.
+You can also disable collapsing by the flag `collapsable=false`.
+By default this is set to true.

 			* `concept-subsection title`
 			A subsection with a title.